sslover/designing-for-data-personalization/syllabus.md

 Weeks 3-4
 ---------
-* Design Topics will include Designing for Personality & Playfulnes, User Onboarding
+* Design Topics will include Designing for Personality & Playfullnes, Effective User Onboarding
 * Technical Topics will go further into client-side Javascript, with examples presented in p5.js and pure JS.
 In week 4, we will introduce server-side javascript.

 Week 5